 1. The weaponization and abuse of government power to attack and silent political opponents must stop.
 For nearly a year, Plaintiff Hess has been subject to a patently unconstitutional prosecution, causing the deprivation of his fundamental rights.
-Plaintiff has been publicly and falsely portrayed as a violent criminal, and he and his family have suffered great pain, emotional distress, and financial harm as a result of this politicized and unlawful persecution brought against him by Oakland County officials and by the unlawful policy and practice of Oakland County and its officials, in particular Defendant McDonald, to target individuals who dare to challenge the validity of the elections and the actions of election officials in the County.
+Plaintiff has been defamed, and he and his family have suffered great pain, emotional distress, and financial harm as a result of this politicized and unlawful prosecution brought against him by Oakland County officials.

-2. Plaintiff seeks a declaration that Defendants violated his clearly established constitutional rights as set forth in this First Amended Complaint; a declaration that the policy and practice of targeting individuals who challenge the validity of elections or the actions of election officials violates the United States Constitution as set forth in this First Amended Complaint; a declaration that Defendant Rozell cast Plaintiff in a false light under Michigan law; a declaration that Michigan Compiled Laws § 750.543m, the criminal statute that served as the basis for the unlawful prosecution of Plaintiff, is unconstitutional facially and as applied; an injunction enjoining the enforcement of Michigan Compiled Laws § 750.543m, facially and as applied; and an award of nominal, compensatory, and punitive damages.
+2. Plaintiff seeks a declaration that Defendants violated his clearly established constitutional rights as set forth in this Complaint; a declaration that Defendant Rozell defamed him under Michigan law; a declaration that Michigan Compiled Laws § 750.543m, the criminal statute that served as the basis for this unlawful prosecution, is unconstitutional facially and as applied; an injunction enjoining the enforcement of Michigan Compiled Laws § 750.543m, facially and as applied; and an award of nominal, compensatory, and punitive damages.
 Plaintiff also seeks an award of his reasonable costs of litigation, including attorneys' fees and expenses.